 And we gave him this album called “Feelin’ Good at the Cadillac Club” to help start the record company and that was the album that helped start it up.
 I was singing totally jazz then, but when I heard The Beatles and heard the gospel influence and everything I just said I can make jazz with R&B.

-Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, movers and shakers, and the rich and famous including Teddy Pendergrass and Lou Rawls.
+Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, movers and shakers, and the rich and famous including Teddy Pendergrass, Lou Rawls and Diana Ross.

 From a 1999 news story reporting on the death of Lauretta Tucker Adams, the owner of the Fantasy Lounge:

 Among the most famous of her businesses was the Fantasy Lounge, a supper club at Broad and Spruce Streets in Philadelphia, where just about anyone could mingle with famous musicians, politicians and professional athletes.
 It was the spot where fabulous theater parties were tossed by performing casts, and Diana Ross boogied until the wee hours at a birthday party in her honor, according to a 1985 Daily News story lamenting the lounge’s closing to make room for expansion of the Philadelphia College of Art.

 She was a role model and mentor to many of us.
 She promoted us everywhere.
 She did things because she really cared.
 She didn’t care about material things, and she would help anybody who really needed help with no strings attached . . . and she was very smart in business.